 Is Medicare Plan G better than Plan F?
 No, but it currently is a better value financially speaking.

 These two plans are clearly “the best” in terms of benefits.
 Plan F comes at a cost…for first dollar coverage and pure convenience.
-Expect to pay for this.
+Expect to pay for add convenience when comparing the two.

 What Medicare Supplement plan do I need as a senior…

-It is based based on your needs, wants and budget.
+What are your needs, wants and budget?
 How much are your willing to pay each month for convenience and additional peace of mind?
+How much out of pocket are you willing to risk?

 If an actual poll was taken of the seniors I have worked with over the years and by the shear numbers of Plan F, Plan G and Plan N that have been purchased across the country, the best rated Medicare Supplement plans have just been reviewed for you here today.

-All plans were standardized in 1992 and are strictly controlled by the government to assure seniors of their coverage and aid in making the best decision for their healthcare needs.
+All plans were standardized in 1992 and are strictly regulated by the government to assure seniors of their coverage and aid in making the best decision for their healthcare needs.

-With the new MACRA laws in effect as of January 1, 2020, newly eligible seniors will lose a couple options to choose from.
+With the new MACRA laws that took effect on January 1, 2020, newly eligible seniors lost a couple options to choose from.

-The new law affects the availability of both Plan C and F to new Medicare recipients as while also requiring new guarantee issue provisions for qualified individuals to either Plan G and Plan D.
+The new law affects the availability of both Plan C and F to new Medicare recipients while also requiring newer guaranteed issue provisions for qualified individuals to either Plan G and Plan D.

 We are suggesting taking a hard look at Plan N for the long run if your budget is very tight.
 The lower cost and limited out of pocket risk versus the comprehensive coverage of the G Plan has always been its strength.

-Plan G has become the new “BMW” as of January 1, 2020 for those turning 65.
+Plan G has really become the new “BMW” as of January 1, 2020 for those turning 65 or entering Medicare eligibility.

 If you are still not sure you understand your Medicare options, you might want to go here to get up to speed on how your Medicare choices affect you.